 Technologies: Considering the digital tools required

-This is where it can get tricky for everyday marketers and marketing leaders when mapping out their respective digital transformation efforts for the months and years ahead.
+This is where it can get tricky for marketers and CMOs, in particular, when mapping out their respective digital transformation efforts for the months ahead.

 Why?
 Because their business model differs from the operating model of every other company — even close competitors in the same niche or targeting the same audience.

 Therefore, the tech one needs (and, ultimately, the stacks they build) to accelerate their digital transformation strategy will look far different from one brand to the next.

 Having said that, relying solely on legacy tech (CRM, campaign tools, etc.) and marketing cloud suites is making it more difficult for marketers to transform digitally.